playfulprogramming/playfulprogramming/content/crutchcorn/collections/art-of-accessibility/posts/art-of-a11y-preface/index.md

 Worried about the bottom line?
 Accessibility helps here, too.

-Keep in mind any user is potentially a paying user.
+[It is estimated that 1.3 billion people worldwide are disabled.](https://www.who.int/news-room/fact-sheets/detail/disability-and-health) This results in a 16% estimation of the worlds population.
+This means that 1 in 6 people worldwide have a disability.

+Any of these users are potential customers for you.
 By widening the pool of users that are able to utilize your application, you're enabling the ability for these users to pay for your services.

-If I, the end user, am not able to make the most of your services, why would I pay for them?

-Likewise, word of mouth can make a massive impact to custom success and growth.
-I'm much more likely to use a product that has universally glowing reviews as opposed to one that has a range of usability issues.

-Given all of this, it's no surprise that the classic verbiage of a product's success isn't "Gate away as many users as you can".
-Rather, a wise business person will make their doors as open as possible to new customers.
+The disabled community will spend money if your product/brand is accessible.
+That, in turn, will cause for word of your product, app, or brand to be spread throughout the disabled community.

 ## Accessibility enhances the user experience for everyone